britsnj/enscraper/project_notes.md

 -Fixed the encoding and managed to sort out the concatenation.
 Note to self, use Index=False to make sure the file is not saved with an index every time.
 #220407
 - Struggling trying to extract data based on string from a series.
+#220409
+- Mask sorted.
+Now need to apply the mask to the dataframe.